 Future construction, operations and maintenance, and decommissioning activities associated with the proposed project could increase noise levels within the Topock Cultural Area.
 There are intervening topographic features (mesas) in the project area that could shield noise emanating from the proposed activities at certain locations within the Topock Cultural Area.
 However, locations of future project-related activities are not specifically known at this time and it is not feasible to calculate noise levels attributable to the proposed project throughout the project area.
 Without knowing the specific locations of each noise generating remediation activity, there is no assurance that topographic features would intervene and result in adequate shielding of sensitive receptors from project noise impacts.
-The potential for future noise to conflict with the values associated with the Topock Cultural Area by Native American participants would still exist and it is expected that any introduction of new noise sources would be perceived as a significant impact by some Native American participants.
+The potential for future noise to conflict with the values associated with the Topock Cultural Area by Native American participants would still exist and it is expected that any introduction of new noise sources would be perceived as a significant impact by some Native Americans.
+Meteorological conditions (wind direction) would also affect the noise levels experienced by Native American participants.
 As a result, this impact would be potentially significant.
 (Impact NOISE-3)